Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Ultralight dark matter

-For $d_g$ and $d_{m_q}$, the contributions of clock comparisons are relatively small, compared to the satellite \cite{PhysRevLett.120.141101,PhysRevLett.129.121102} and torsion balance \cite{PhysRevLett.100.041101,PhysRevD.105.042007} experiments, because of the large mass involved in these macroscopic experiments.
-Although Fig. \ref{FigDMConstraint}(c) and (d) shows slight excess in the performance of the clock comparisons at low masses, the final result of the MICROSCOPE experiment \cite{PhysRevLett.129.121102}, which has a factor of 4.6 improvement compared to the initial result shown in the plot, is not included in the plot.
-With this updated result, most of the clock comparison results become marginal.
-Note that the constraint by Yb$^+$E2/E3 are not simply through the formalism shown in the previous subsection but through the modulation in nuclear charge radii \cite{2301.10784}.
+For $d_g$ and $d_{m_q}$, the contribution of clock comparisons is relatively small compared to satellite \cite{PhysRevLett.119.231101,PhysRevLett.120.141101} and torsion balance \cite{PhysRevLett.100.041101,PhysRevLett.120.141101} experiments, as these macroscopic experiments involve much larger masses.
+Although Fig. \ref{FigDMConstraint}(c) and \ref{FigDMConstraint}(d) show a slight excess in the performance of the clock comparisons at low masses, the final result of the MICROSCOPE experiment \cite{PhysRevLett.129.121102}, which improved by a factor of 4.6 compared to the initial result shown in the plot, is not yet included.
+With this updated result, most clock comparison constraints become marginal.
+Note that the constraint by Yb$^+ \langle r^2 \rangle$ does not follow the formalism discussed in the previous subsection but arises from modulation in nuclear charge radii \cite{2301.10784}.

+Constraints on quadratic coupling have been also established through both experimental and theoretical analyses.
+Early constraints were provided by theoretical studies, where analyses based on Big Bang Nucleosynthesis (BBN) and cosmic microwave background imposed limits several orders of magnitude more stringent than fifth-force searches \cite{PhysRevLett.115.201301}.
+Experimental constraints from atomic spectroscopy data include measurements from Dy \cite{PhysRevLett.115.201301}, Rb/Cs clock comparison \cite{PhysRevA.94.022111}, Sr clock comparisons between the ground and an observation deck \cite{PhysRevD.102.115016}, and Yb$^+$/Cs clock comparisons \cite{NewJPhys.25.093012}.
+While constraints from BBN are quite stringent, clock comparisons contribute significantly in the low-mass region for $d_{\alpha}^{(2)}$.